brain-products/LSL-actiCHamp/README.md

 If the `Overwrite Channel Labels` box is checked, the channel label field will automatically update when you change the number of channels.
 The chosen channel label is simply an integer number corresponding to the channel number.
 You can change the channel labels by editing the `Channel Labels` text field directly.

-The latest version of the LiveAmp Connector uses [INI](https://en.wikipedia.org/wiki/INI_file) style configuration files (see above) to store preferred settings between sessions.
+The latest version of the actiCHamp Connector uses [INI](https://en.wikipedia.org/wiki/INI_file) style configuration files (see above) to store preferred settings between sessions.
 Easier and less error prone than adjusting channel labels in the App's GUI, is to set the channel labels by editing a config file in a text editor and then loading the updated config file.
 To do so, in the chosen config file simply create a [section](https://en.wikipedia.org/wiki/INI_file#Sections) called `channels` then create a [key](https://en.wikipedia.org/wiki/INI_file#Keys_(properties)) called `labels` with the corresponding labels for each channel separated by commas.
 For example, a 32 channel 10-20 layout may look like this:

 `[channels]`
 `labels=Fp1, Fp2, F7, F3, Fz, F4, F8, FC5, FC1, FC2, FC6, T7, C3, Cz, C4, T8, TP9, CP5, CP1, CP2, CP6, TP10, P7, P3, Pz, P4, P8, PO9, O1, Oz, O2, PO10`

 The LSL channel meta-data corresponds to the conventions of the XDF file format.
 These are described [here](https://github.com/sccn/xdf/wiki/EEG-Meta-Data).

-## Loading channel label files
+## Loading Channel Label Files

 Python users may automatically insert channel labels from a .bvef file into an LSL config file.
 To do so, please use the free utility [BVEF2lslconfig](https://github.com/brain-products/BVEF2lslconfig).
 You can find many electrode position files with channel labels for common cap configurations on the Brain Products website [here](https://www.brainproducts.com/downloads.php?kid=44).